lpil/dogma/docs/rules.md

     end

+### NegatedAssert

+A rule that disallows the use of an assert or refute with a negated argument.
+If you do this, swap the `assert` for an `refute`, or vice versa.

+These are considered valid:

+    assert foo
+    refute bar

+These are considered invalid:

+    assert ! foo
+    refute ! bar
+    assert not foo
+    refute not bar

 ### NegatedIfUnless

-A rule that disallows the use of an if or unless with a negated predicate, When you do this, swap the `if` for an `unless`, or vice versa.
+A rule that disallows the use of an if or unless with a negated predicate.
+If you do this, swap the `if` for an `unless`, or vice versa.

 These are considered valid: